 A birth doula is a trained, compassionate labour companion.
-Doulas have had training in a variety of situations, such as when labor slows down, if the mother becomes discouraged, or if she’s having back pain.
+Doulas have had training in a variety of situations.
 Partners are wonderful support, but one of the disadvantages is that it can be very difficult to watch the person you love in pain.
 Partners do not have the objective, calm perspective and experience that a woman needs and a doula has.
 Nurses are excellent caregivers, however their attention is divided by caring for clinical responsibilities.
 In addition, nurse’s shifts will likely change during your labour, a doula provides the continuity of care and emotional support that couples need.

 A doula is a trusted, familiar face in an unfamiliar situation.
 If you desire, your doula will attend your early labour at home, and will be a continuous presence throughout your labor until after baby is born.
 A doulas support is invaluable to fathers, reassuring them and allowing them to take a break if needed.